 We also believe in and are praying for the emergence of a victorious Church worldwide that will experience unprecedented unity, purity, and power in the Holy Spirit leading to a great end-time harvest of the souls of men for the glory of Jesus Christ.

 (Ps.
 2:7–9, 22:27–28; Mt.
 24:36; Jn.
 14:12; 17:20–26; Rom.
 11:25–32; 1 Cor.
 15:20–28, 50–58; Eph.
 4:11–16; Phil.
 3:20–21; 1 Thes.
 4:13–5:11; 2 Thes.
 1:3–12; Rev. 7:9–14)

 We believe that when Christians die, they pass immediately into the blessed presence of Christ, there to enjoy conscious fellowship with the Savior until the day of the resurrection and the glorious transformation of their bodies.
 The saved will receive eternal rewards and forever dwell in blissful fellowship with their great triune God.

-We also believe that when unbelievers die, they are consigned to hell, there to await the Day of Judgment when they shall be punished in the lake of fire with eternal, conscious, and tormented separation from the presence of God.
+We also believe that when unbelievers die, they are consigned to hell to await the Day of Judgment when they shall be punished in the lake of fire apart from the presence of God.